 (To Prospectus dated October 27, 2017 and Prospectus Supplement dated

 October 27, 2017)

 Filed Pursuant to Rule 424(b)(2)

 Medium-Term Notes - Fixed Rate

-We are hereby offering to sell Notes having the terms specified below to you with the assistance of the agents listed below, each acting as principal (collectively, the “Agents”) for whom Goldman Sachs & Co.
-LLC, J.P.
-Morgan Securities LLC and Wells Fargo Securities, LLC are acting as joint book-running managers, at a fixed initial public offering price of 99.318% of the principal amount.
+We are hereby offering to sell Notes having the terms specified below to you with the assistance of the agents listed below, each acting as principal (collectively, the “Agents”) for whom Citigroup Global Markets Inc., HSBC Securities (USA) Inc. and Morgan Stanley & Co.
+LLC are acting as joint book-running managers, at a fixed initial public offering price of 99.683% of the principal amount.

 |Redemption:||The Notes may be redeemed at the option of Colgate prior to the stated maturity date.
 See “Other Provisions – Optional Redemption” below.|

-The Notes may be redeemed at our option, at any time in whole or from time to time in part prior to February 1, 2047 (six months prior to the stated maturity date for the Notes, the “Par Call Date”), at a redemption price for the Notes to be redeemed equal to the greater of the following amounts:
+The Notes may be redeemed at our option, at any time in whole or from time to time in part.
+The redemption price for the Notes to be redeemed on any redemption date will be equal to the greater of the following amounts: